Specialties from Picos de Europa National Park, Spain. Discover hidden gastronomic treasures from the famous Cabrales to the hearty stew “Fabada.”

 There is one winery/distillery that makes interesting guided tours called Bodegas Picos de Cabariezo.
 They still hand-pick all their grapes and use an ancient still system of Arabic origin to make their Orujo.
 They are proud of their products with reason!
 Thanks to their geographic situation and their unique Mencia grape variety.
 This winery can make great products ranging from ice wines to full-body wines.

-They also have a great variety of Orujos and this year they came up with a Gin made with special spices from the region.
+They also have a great variety of Orujos, and this year they came up with a Gin made with special spices from the region.
 The guided tours are offered in many languages.
-They will let you know about the region and its production.
+They will let you know about the area and its production.
 Even give you some tricks to test the quality of an Orujo.
 The tour ends with a degustation of their products paired with cheeses and marmalades.

 Canónigo, the Mother of all Desserts

 Another highlight of the Liebana Valley in Cantabria is the fantastic Canónigo.
 A fluffy meringue cake floating in a creamy custard with side notes of lemon and cinnamon topped with caramel.
 An almost “out of your body” experience if you have a sweet tooth!
 It’s similar to a French dessert called Île Flottante but has more aromatics.
 This smooth and fluffy dessert is typical in every restaurant from the Liebana Valley.
 So make sure to keep some space for dessert if you pass by.